DECENTfoundation/DECENT-Network/README.md

 You can use any path instead of `C:\Projects` in the steps above.

-Building Decent in Docker
+Building DCore in Docker
 -------------------------

-You can also build Docker image which will run as Decent network node.
+You can also build Docker image which will run as DCore network node.
 Image will be based on either Ubuntu, Debian or Fedora Linux, for the details go to [scripts](scripts/README.md) directory.

-Starting Decent
+Starting DCore
 ---------------

 > In the commands below, change `/usr/local` to `~/dev/DECENT-Network-prefix` or to any other install location, that you specified during initial configuration.